 - grated lemon zest

-- Add sweetened condensed milk, to taste, and blend until incorporated.
-Use less for a tart drink and add more for a sweeter drink.
+Add sweetened condensed milk, to taste, and blend until incorporated.
+I usually find that half a 7-ounce can works well.
+Use less sweetened condensed milk for a tart drink and add more for a sweeter drink.

 Looking for more ways to shake up dessert?